axcore/schemconvert/README.md

 The code in that file should add one or more schematics to **schemconvert.schem_table**.
 The simplest way to do this is via a call to **schemconvert.add_schem()**.

-Some examples of schematics expressed as Lua tables can be found in **minetest-game**, in the file **schematic-tables.txt**.
+Some examples of schematics expressed as Lua tables can be found in **minetest_game**, in the file **schematic-tables.txt**.
 If you like, you could copy-paste the whole of that file into schemconvert's **schematics.lua**.
 Don't forget to change the function calls from **mts_save()** to **schemconvert.add_schem()**.